22 Signs That Someone Is a Manipulator

 The first step is to identify the most common manipulation techniques.
 Then you can choose and use the appropriate counter-strategies.

-How can manipulation attempts be identified?
+How can manipulation attempts to be identified?

 The most essential requirement – to protect yourself from manipulation – is to know yourself well.
 Then you can interpret a possible gut feeling without detours.